minprog/platforms/django/lectures/js/index.md

 *   Collaboration: We can now easily have one person work on the JavaScript while another works on HTML.
 *   Importing: We are able to import JavaScript libraries that other people have already written.
 For example [Bootstrap](https://getbootstrap.com/docs/4.5/getting-started/introduction/#js) has their own JavaScript library you can include to make your site more interactive.

-Let’s get started on another example of a page that can be a bit more interactive.
-Below, we’ll create a page where a user can type in their name to get a custom greeting.
+Let's get started on another example of a page that can be a bit more interactive.
+Below, we'll create a page where a user can type in their name to get a custom greeting.

     <!DOCTYPE html>
     <html lang="en">